 ARTICLE 18.
-INJURY LEAVE.
+INJURY LEAVE

-When an employee is incapacitated from duty because of a compensable injury, sustained in the performance of the employee's duties, the employee shall be entitled to injury leave With compensation from the City, in the following amount: the difference between the employee's normal weekly salary and the amount of compensation paid to the employee by the Bureau of Worker's Compensation (BWC), for a period of time from one week after date of injury up to six months after that date with the option to reevaluate every 30 days.
-The City may, in its discretion, elect to pay the employee his full weekly rate in place of the employee's receipt of compensation paid by the Bureau of Worker's Compensation.
+When an employee is incapacitated from duty because of a compensable injury, sustained in the performance of the employee's duties, the employee shall be entitled to injury leave with compensation from the City, in the following amount: the difference between the employee's normal weekly salary and the amount of compensation paid to the employee by the Bureau of Worker's Compensation (BWC), for a period of time from one week after date of injury up to six months after that date with the option to reevaluate every 30 days.
+The City may, in its discretion, elect to pay the employee his full weekly rate in place of the employee's receipt of compensation paid by the Bureau of Worker's Compensation (BWC).
 Additional injury leave for long term injury or illness may be granted by the City Manager upon proper application.
 The City may require a medical examination under the procedures set out in Article 9.
 If an employee is injured while performing a second job for a governmental or private industry for fire or EMS services and cannot perform his job at the City of Piqua, the employee may not use donated sick time.

 ARTICLE 19.
-FUNERAL LEAVE.
+FUNERAL LEAVE

-An employee shall be paid at the employee's regular rate for a work day lost due to an absence caused by a death in an employee's immediate family.
+An employee shall be paid at the employee's regular rate for a work day (24 or 8 hours as applicable) lost due to an absence caused by a death in an employee's immediate family.
 In special or extenuating circumstances, the Fire Chief may grant up to two (2) days of additional funeral leave.
 Funeral leave may be taken at any time from date of death to date of funeral.
-For the purposes of funeral leave, the definition of "immediate family" shall be spouse, parent, parent-in-law, brother, sister, child, including foster or step child, grandchild, brother-in-law, sister-in-law, son-in-law, daughter-in-law, legal guardian who stands in loco parentis, employees grandparents, employees step grandparents, grandparents of employees spouse or any other member of the immediate household.
+For the purposes of funeral leave, the definition of "immediate family" shall be spouse, parent, parent-in-law, brother, sister, child, including foster or step child, grandchild, brother-in-law, sister-in-law, son-in-law, daughter-in-law, legal guardian who stands in loco parentis, employee's grandparents, employee's step grandparents of employee's spouse, step grandparents of employee's spouse or any other member of the immediate household.